programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j.md

 -   [Cypher](https://neo4j.com/developer/cypher-query-language/) is the
     query language for the Neo4j database that is designed to insert and select information from the database.

+By the end of this lesson you will be able to construct, analyze and visualize networks based on big --- or just inconveniently large --- data.
+The final section of this lesson contains code and data to illustrate the key points of this lesson.

 Although beyond the scope of this tutorial, those interested in trying to better understand social networks can refer to a number of sources.